chrisallen-bia/iaintranet/assets/uswds-1.6.3/README.md

 ## Background

-The components and style guide of the U.S. Web Design System follows industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
-The [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/) created the U.S. Web Design System for designers and developers.
-The U.S. Web Design System is a project of GSA’s [Technology Transformation Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), maintained by the Office of Products and Programs.
+The components and style guide of the U.S. Web Design System // Indian Affairs Intranet follows industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
+The [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/) created the U.S. Web Design System // Indian Affairs Intranet for designers and developers.
+The U.S. Web Design System // Indian Affairs Intranet is a project of GSA’s [Technology Transformation Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), maintained by the Office of Products and Programs.
 They are designed for use by government product teams who want to create beautiful, easy-to-use online experiences for the public.
 To learn more about the project, check out this [blog post](https://18f.gsa.gov/2015/09/28/web-design-standards/) and to view websites and applications check out our list [here](WHO_IS_USING_USWDS.md).

 ## Recent updates